klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ![authentication required](media/authentication-required.png)

-When guest additions is done installing close the terminal and retart the VM.
+When guest additions is done installing close the terminal and restart the VM.

 <hr />